Debra Nicholson, Wind Energy Museum

-The Wind Energy Museum in Norfolk is a collection of windmills and windpumps dating back to the late 19th century, collected from the UK, America and Australia.
-Its founder, Debra Nicholson, was a student at SSE East on the Lloyds Bank Social Entrepreneurs Start Up Programme 2015-16.
+- Organisation: Set in the picturesque Norfolk Broads, The Wind Energy Museum is a collection of windmills and windpumps dating back to the late 19th century, collected from the UK, America and Australia.

 If you told me 20 years ago I’d be doing this today, I’d say you were around the bend!
 My background was in international banking.
 That’s how I met my husband.
 We lived in Essex before moving to Norfolk.